-If you are no longer a couple but still share a home, you can apply for benefits as a single person provided you are living as a single person.
+If you are no longer a couple but still share a home, you can apply for benefits as a single person as long as you are living as a single person.
 This means not sleeping in the same bed, not cooking or shopping for each other, washing each other's clothes, or paying for things as a couple.
-See A survival guide to benefits and living together for more details.
+See Living with a partner and benefits for more help.

-If you get means tested benefits or tax credits, make sure you inform the agency that deals with them that you are no longer living as part of a couple.
+If you get means tested benefits or tax credits, make sure you inform the agency that deals with them that you are no longer living as a couple.
 This may be the Department for Work and Pensions, HM Revenue and Customs, and your local authority (for housing and council tax benefit).
 You will have to make a new claim in just your name.
 It is really important not put this off as you will build up an overpayment that you will have to pay back.
 If you have moved, you also need to make sure they all have your new contact details.